chapel-lang/chapel/doc/rst/technotes/initTypeAlias.rst

 Initializing a variable with a generic type has historically required users to pass each ``type`` and ``param`` value to the initializer as arguments.
 This can be a tedious and repetitive process if the user is initializing many variables of the exact same type.
-Some users have expressed interest in support for using type aliases to reduce the repetitive nature of initializing the same type many times.
+One might wish to use type aliases to reduce the repetitive nature of initializing the same type many times.
 For example:

 .. code-block:: chapel